RFID Blocking Technology: Does It Protect Your Online Privacy?

 What is RFID?

-RFID technology uses radio waves to communicate between a small electronic chip on your card and a reader.
-A RFID credit or debit card contains a tiny RFID chip that stores information such as the cardholder’s name, card number, and expiration date.
-To make a payment, we simply need to hold the card close to the payment terminal, and the terminal will emit a radio frequency signal that activates the RFID chip.
-The chip then transmits the payment information wirelessly to the terminal, which processes the payment.
+The RFID technology involves the use of radio waves to transmit between a small electronic chip in your contactless cards and a reader.
+The RFID credit or debit card — like many modern bank cards — has a small RFID chip that holds the information about the cardholder like the cardholder name, card number, and card expiry date.
+In order to pay, we only have to bring the card near the payment terminal and the terminal will send out a radio frequency signal that will trigger the RFID chip.
+The chip sends the payment information wirelessly to the terminal which processes the payment.

 How important is RFID protection?